bruno-ponne/coding-the-past/_posts/2023-07-21-Synthetic-Control.md

   - o: Be confident in using the Synth package;
   - o: Explore applications of the synthetic control method;
 keywords: R, statistics, historicaldata, synth,  data analysis
-description: Use the synth package to estimate synthetic control models and explore its applications
+description: Use the synth package to estimate synthetic control models, a powerful causal inference tool.
+Explore its strengths, limitations and main applications.
 last_modified_at: 21-July-23
 ---